Power Engineer Exam Calendar

 The syllabus, pass mark and time allowed for completion of the 2B1 examination will not change.
 The number of questions on the examination has been set at 100.
 There will be no difference between passing the 2B1 examination in essay format or multiple-choice format for credit towards 2nd class certification.

 Please follow updates on the SOPEEC website with regards to this implementation process as well as the process for any further examination changes.
-If you have any questions, please contact the SOPEEC Coordinator of Examinations, Tom Leming, at firstname.lastname@example.org.
+If you have any questions pertaining to the notice above ONLY, please contact the SOPEEC Coordinator of Examinations, Tom Leming, at firstname.lastname@example.org.

 Click on the exam sitting's title for information on cut off dates, exam times, application instructions and available exams.